 Here you will have an opportunity to let your imagination run wild, exploring the universe with multi-million-dollar telescopes.
 Learn about astronomy and Flagstaff’s role in the moon race while enjoying the campus’s natural setting and panoramic views.

-The Lowell staff has painstakingly taken precautions to ensure the safety of visitors during COVID so they can safely tour the facility.
+The Lowell staff has painstakingly taken precautions to ensure the safety of visitors during COVID and after so they can safely tour the facility.
 Lowell remains one of the top attractions in Flagstaff.

 Table of Contents